 Newtown-Edgmont Banana Fall Ball

-Building off of feedback from the past few fall seasons, Newtown Edgmont Little League is taking a creative approach to the fall season.
-Inspired by the reimagined brand of baseball played by The Savannah Bananas that is taking the baseball world by storm, Newtown-Edgmont Little League is hosting our very own Banana Ball themed Fall Baseball League.
-The guiding principles of NELL Fall Ball still apply; provide an opportunity to play baseball in the off-season, build player skill sets, and deepen players’ love of the game
+Building off of the success from last fall season, Newtown Edgmont Little League is continuing its creative approach to the fall season.
+Inspired by the reimagined brand of baseball played by The Savannah Bananas that has taken the baseball world by storm, Newtown-Edgmont Little League once again will be hosting our very own Banana Ball themed Fall Baseball League.
+The guiding principles of NELL Fall Ball still apply; provide an opportunity to play baseball in the off-season, build player skill sets and deepen players’ love of the game.

 ● Rising 9’s and 10’s will compete in our Minors Banana Ball League.